 In the music industry, songs, albums, music videos, live streams, interviews, and merch could all be purchased and sold as NFT collectibles through blockchain (a type of public database that exists across multiple computers in a network).
 In fact, NFTs could provide digital files with the same value that signed LPs do because of their rarity and symbolic significance.
 Even if the item isn’t rare, the token is, which adds to its value.

-There has recently been considerable discussion on how artists can utilise NFTs to construct and monetize a superfan community, with fans purchasing an NFT “ticket” or “access pass” to join the artist’s community.
+There has recently been considerable discussion on how artists can utilize NFTs to construct and monetize a superfan community, with fans purchasing an NFT “ticket” or “access pass” to join the artist’s community.
 Instead of paying to join a community (like they can on other creator platforms like Patreon and Twitch), fans would sell their NFT to another bidder who was interested in joining the community.

 Who can use NFTs?

-The question that people do have is whether NFTs are designed solely for artists or whether they can also be used by fans who want to be a part of their favourite artists’ work in new ways.
-Owning a piece of the creative process means that fans don’t have to sit on the side-lines and watch artists produce from afar.
+The question that people do have is whether NFTs are designed solely for artists or whether they can also be used by fans who want to be a part of their favorite artists’ work in new ways.
+Owning a piece of the creative process means that fans don’t have to sit on the sidelines and watch artists produce from afar.
 Even so, owning an NFT does not always imply ownership of the original work.
 An NFT is a token of the original work that has “minted”.
 When fans buy an NFT, they get a token that holds the digital music file or artwork, as well as proof of authenticity from the artist (usually the artist’s signature) and the ledger (since it’s powered by blockchain).
 Each NFT has a unique identification code and metadata that distinguishes it from other tokens, and its origin is tracked on a blockchain.

 Unlike cryptocurrencies, NFTs cannot be traded or exchanged.
 In theory, when fans purchase an NFT of a digital work, they are purchasing instant verification of the piece’s validity.
 NFTs are frequently sold directly by the artist to increase fan appeal, and are typically restricted in quantity.
 So far, NFTs appear to be one-of-a-kind or part of a limited run of the original work.
 An NFT is frequently sold before the original work is publicly available to buy or listen to in the case of music.
 NFTs are the collector’s item of the digital era.
 Their uniqueness and exclusivity contribute to their value and attraction.